fabrizio-granelli/SDN-Slice-Setup-Optimization/README.md

 Software-defined networking (SDN) technology is a new approach to network architectures that enables efficient network configuration and improves performance and monitoring, mostly oriented to cloud computing.
 A first important step for this project consists of developing a network topology that simulates a real-world scenario in a modern data center.

 The class contained in `network/topology.py` implements a special instance of a Clos topology called *Fat-Tree* to interconnect commodity ethernet switches, as described in the research article [*"A scalable, commodity data center network architecture"* (Mohammad Al-Fares et al., 2008)](https://dl.acm.org/doi/10.1145/1402946.1402967).
 The topology is described by a single parameter $K$ (number of pods, and ports of the switches).
-An instance of this architecture that employs 48-port Ethernet switches is capable of providing full bandwidh to up 27,648 hosts.
+An instance of this architecture that employs 48-port Ethernet switches is capable of providing full bandwidth to up 27,648 hosts.
 The following image shows the first non-trivial Fat-Tree instance (with $K = 4$) used for the simulations in this project.

 <img src="./docs/imgs/fattree.png" />